 With all the volcanic activity in nearby Hakone,I hope it’s not a forewarning!!

 On our most recent visit to Tokinosumika we tried the self catering (with breakfast buffet included) option, for the first time, in the Blueberry Lodges.
+The Blueberry Lodges are one floor houses essentially.
+There are four to a block.
+Each lodge has a Western bedroom, a Japanese bedroom, a toilet, bathroom, vanity unit, dining room with kitchen that has a fridge, kettle and microwave.
 I was very reassured by the friendly feel of the lodge area at the back of Tokinosumika resort.
 Probably augmented by the “Welcome Friends” sign in English as we approached reception!

 The reception area is for both the Blueberry Lodges and the Slow House Villas.
 It is also the reception area for the Ringo no Yu onsen (hot spring) and for renting bikes.
 There is a small shop in the reception that sells some drinks and snacks.
 There are 2 computers there, connected to the Internet, for patron’s use.